pmongeon/CAIS2024/content/authors/admin/_index.md

 For the 52nd annual conference of the Canadian Association for Information Science, we invite research that proposes or makes conceptual, empirical, theoretical, applied, and/or methodological leaps.
 We also invite contributions that discuss research stumbles, falls, and recoveries.

-Registration: The conference will be free and open to all, with no registration necessary.
+<strong>Registration</strong>: The conference will be free and open to all, with no registration necessary.

-Types of proposals
+## Types of proposals

 CAIS/ACSI welcomes proposals for papers, lightning talks, or panels focused on empirical, theoretical, and practice-based research.
 Proposals may be submitted in English or French.
 All proposals will undergo double-blind peer review, and should be scrubbed of personally identifying information upon initial submission.